The Posets Package

 Help Texts for the Vanilla Edition of posets 2.4

-For a detailed introduction to the package, consult the TeX document
+For a detailed introduction to the package, see

 After loading the vanilla edition of posets, each package function may be